onzfonz/comp227/src/content/1/en/part1d.md

 #### A quick aside about logging

-> **NB** Some of you have had much more experience merely printing things to the console instead of using the debugger.
+> **Pertinent** Some of you have had much more experience merely printing things to the console instead of using the debugger.
 > While printing things to the console is still helpful, I would also prefer for you to learn to use the debugger.
 > Nonetheless, when you the ***Console*** tab (or `console.log`) for debugging, **don't combine objects** in a Java-like fashion by using the plus operator.
 > If you write: